TECH-NET only sells what it uses in its own

 having direct edit functionality.
-But more important, they both worked in a single model environment, so I could toss assemblies back and forth without worrying about referenced parts.
+But more important, they both worked in a single common model kernel, so I could toss assemblies back and forth without worrying about referenced parts.
 IronCAD was now my CAD tool of choice with

 CADKEY as support.

 Late 1990’s all of the mainframe/workstation based 3D MCAD systems moved to the PC.
-The high-end Pro/e, UG and Catia were added to the midranged products of Solidworks, Solid Edge and Inventor making CAD much more readily available.
-The strange thing was they were all Pro/e Clones.
-Being incredibly successful with CADKEY, I was offered the opportunity to sell these other packages.
-The first was

-Solidworks.
-I just laughed and said would buy this piece of garbage and turned it down.
+The high-end Pro/e, UG and Catia were added to the mid-ranged products of IronCAD, CADKEY, and Inventor making CAD much more readily available.
+It was strange Being incredibly successful with CADKEY, I was offered the opportunity to sell these other packages.
+The first was Solidworks.
+I just laughed and said who would buy this piece of garbage and turned it down.
 How was I to know that Dassault was around the